SAP-samples/btp-azure-opensap/Week4/Unit2/README.md

 Creating an Azure Data Explorer Cluster can be done via the UI using the Azure Portal or a command line interface.
 In the next steps we will use the Azure Portal.
 For this we are using the Azure Admin user created in Week 1 Unit 3 )

-** If you have not yet created a user in the Azure Portal, please follow the steps outlined in Week 1 Unit 3 and continue with Step 1.1.
+** If you have not yet created a user in the Azure Portal, please follow the steps outlined in Week 1 Unit 3 and continue with Step 1.1 afterwards.

+---

 1.1.
 Login to on the Azure Portal